 HIV originated from the virus SIV, which infects chimpanzees.
 Once it found a human host, it adapted into HIV.

-The first documented case of HIV with a verified blood sample occurred in 1959 in the Dominican Republic of Congo.
+The first documented case of HIV with a verified blood sample occurred in 1959 in the Democratic Republic of Congo.
 However, scientists cannot say if this was the first occurrence of HIV or only the first recorded case.